agneknie/Organised/README.md

 It covers such aspects as mark calculation, productive time tracking, event scheduling and task organisation.

-Developed by a university student for university students, Organised aims to be the BFF who helps you with productivity and organisation to get the most out of your time.
+Developed by a university student for university students, Organised aims to be the friend who helps you with productivity and organisation to get the most out of your time.

 A brief introduction of Organised can be found [here](output/OrganisedBrief.pdf).